Evelyn Beatrice Longman: Career

-Longman's 1915 Genius of Electricity, a gilded male nude, was commissioned by AT&T Corporation for the top of their corporate headquarters in downtown Manhattan.
+Longman's 1915 Genius of Electricity, a gilded male nude later known as the Spirit of Communication, was commissioned by AT&T Corporation for the top of their corporate headquarters in downtown Manhattan.
 The figure was reproduced on Bell Telephone directories across the country from 1938 until the 1960s.
 Around 1920, Longman assisted Daniel Chester French and Henry Bacon by creating the sculptural decorations for the Lincoln Memorial in Washington, D.C.
 In 1923, she won the Watrous Gold Medal for best sculpture.

-She is also often noted for sculpting the hands on the Lincoln Memorial, although this is not confirmed to be true.
+Longman is also often noted for sculpting the hands on the Lincoln Memorial, although this is not confirmed to be true.
 She assisted with many aspects of the Lincoln Memorial, but French himself modeled the hands.